symblai/Symbl-powered-Agora-RTE-app/README.md

 ### Setup the Database
 1. Download and install [PostgreSQL](https://www.postgresql.org/download/).
 You can follow these [steps to install PostgreSQL](https://www.postgresqltutorial.com/postgresql-getting-started/).
 2. Create a database with the name of your choice.
 See [here](https://www.postgresql.org/docs/13/manage-ag-createdb.html) for more information.
-3. Note the username, password and database name that you have created.
+3. Note the username, password, and database name that you have created.

 ### Setup the Backend